Herod the Great

-Upon Herod's death, the Romans divided his kingdom among three of his sons and his sister: Herod Archelaus became ethnarch of Judea, Samaria, and Idumea; Herod Antipas became tetrarch of Galilee and Peraea; Philip became tetrarch of territories north and east of the Jordan River; and Salome I was given a toparchy including the cities of Jabneh, Ashdod, and Phasaelis.
+Other family members of Herod the Great include Herod's son Herod Archelaus, who became ethnarch of Judea, Samaria, and Idumea; Herod's son Philip who became tetrarch of territories north and east of the Jordan River; and Herod's sister Salome I, who was given a toparchy including the cities of Jabneh, Ashdod, and Fasayil (Phasaelis).

 Biography

 Herod was born around 72 BCE in Idumea, south of Judea.
-He was the second son of Antipater the Idumaean, a high-ranking official under ethnarch Hyrcanus II, and Cypros, a Nabatean Arab princess from Petra (in present-day Jordan).
-Herod's father was by descent an Edomite with a Jewish mother; his ancestors had converted to Judaism.
+He was the second son of Antipater the Idumaean, a high-ranking official under ethnarch Hyrcanus II, and Cypros, a Nabatean Arab princess from Petra, in present-day Jordan.
+Herod's father was by descent an Edomite; his ancestors had been forcibly converted to Judaism.
 Herod was raised as a Jew.
 Strabo, a contemporary of Herod, held that the Idumaeans, whom he identified as of Nabataean origin, constituted the majority of the population of western Judea, where they commingled with the Judaeans and adopted their customs.
-This is a view shared also by some modern scholarly works which consider Idumaeans as of Arab or Nabataean origins.
-Thus Herod's ethnic background was Arab on both sides of his family.
-According to the works of Josephus, Herod was a descendant of Eleazar Maccabeus (Auran) of the Hasmoneans.
+This is a view shared also by some modern scholarly works which consider Idumaeans to be either Arab or Nabataean in origin.
+Thus, Herod's ethnic background was Arab on both sides of his family.
+According to Josephus, Herod was a descendant of Eleazar Maccabeus (Auran) of the Hasmoneans.